 Recently, one of my colleagues circulated an article that caught my attention: Did Google Just Kill PR Agencies?
 In this article, veteran tech reporter Tom Foremski discusses Google’s updated Webmaster rules, particularly with regard to link and keyword strategies within press releases.
 The updates are intended to do away SEO overload that might manipulate Google’s PageRank algorithms, by prohibiting excessive linking and repetitive use of keywords.
 Foremski describes it as an “unnatural boost to the popularity of a piece of content” and a blatant attempt to “trick [Google’s] algorithm into ranking a site higher than its allotted position.”

 I do agree with Foremski’s notion of overly optimized content as “unnatural” promotion, but what does this have to do with PR?
 If you work in PR like I do, his claims should set alarm bells ringing.
-Foremski has essentially equated PR agencies to SEO agencies, and while they certainly do intertwine, he has overlooked the very nature of public relations: to tell stories.
+Foremski has essentially equated public relations agencies to SEO agencies, and while they certainly do intertwine, he has overlooked the very nature of public relations: to tell stories.